anrid/github-search/README.md

 - Display repository’s `id`, `name`, `watchers_count`.
 - Sort the results by the number of _stars_.
 - Have a search input that will show results (from all possible repositories) to those that have its name matches the search field.
-- Think of this as a green-field project with the freedom to choose whatever you feel is best, e.g. 3rd party libraries can be used if necessary.
+- Any 3rd-party libraries can be used if necessary.
-- Feel free to use code bootstrapping tools (e.g. create-react-app) to save yourself time setting up the project.
-- There is no need to focus on the UX of the page.
+- No need to focus on the UX of the page.

 ## Implementation Steps - Overview